Last Updated on January 10, 2026 by Martina McKeough

 Do you sometimes suffer from a sore little toe when you are wearing shoes?
-If you do you are not alone as it is a common problem that people experience either because of the shoes they choose to wear or because of problems with the foot itself.
-Learning how to stop your pinky toe from hurting in shoes can save you from pain and discomfort and help you to walk with ease again.
+This is a really common problem usually caused by wearing shoes that don’t fit properly or friction in the little toe area.
+Learning how to stop your pinky toe from hurting in shoes isn’t difficult and can save you from the pain and discomfort.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.